DavidTorpey/davidtorpey.github.io/quickstart.md

 ### [Face Recognition Using Eigenfaces](https://www.cs.ucsb.edu/~mturk/Papers/mturk-CVPR91.pdf)

+A foundational face recognition algorithm, hailed for its combination of simplicity and accuracy.
+The key idea was the ability to model faces using a low-dimensional linear subspace computed using PCA.
+Only a few principal components are needed to encode much of the structure and salient information of the face (indeed, only in highly controlled settings).
+This paper inspired much subsequent work in classical vision approaches to face recognition.
+The basic framework is also generic enough to be applicable to other problems.

 ### [An Iterative Image Registration Technique with an Application to Stereo Vision](https://pdfs.semanticscholar.org/51fe/a461cf3724123c888cb9184474e176c12e61.pdf)

 ### [Normalized cuts and image segmentation](https://ieeexplore.ieee.org/document/868688/)